johnmgreenwell/mcp23008/README.md

 ## Overview

-This HAL-mediated custom [MCP23008](https://www.digikey.com/en/products/detail/microchip-technology/MCP23008T-E-SO/739286) IO-expander driver permits ease of use that is portable across many platforms.
+This HAL-mediated custom [MCP23008](https://www.digikey.com/en/products/detail/microchip-technology/MCP23008T-E-SO/739286) IO-expander driver permits ease of use that is designed to be platform-independent.

 ## Usage